Types of Solution on the Basis of Concentration | How Many Types of Solution

 Concentration of Solution

-Example of concentration solution:- A solution in which 5 grams of sugar is dissolved in 100 ml of water is dilute as compared to a solution in which 15 grams of sugar is dissolved in 100 ml of water.
+Example of concentration solution:- A solution in which 5 grams of sugar is dissolved in 100 ml of water is diluted as compared to a solution in which 15 grams of sugar is dissolved in 100 ml of water.

 Percentage of Composition